 Where E is the energy overhead, a is the switch probability (switches between bit-'1‘ and bit-'0'), C is the effective capacitance, Vdd is the supply voltage and f is the operating frequency [16].
 In a practical circuit design, the circuit equivalent capacitance is mainly related to the circuit structure, and it is extremely complicated to improve from the design.
 Although reducing the operating frequency may seem effective for large-scale data operations, this will reduce the circuit's performance as there is no guarantee of real-time data processing in the circuit system [17], which is unacceptable in practical image processing applications.
 Since energy has a squared relationship with supply voltage, reducing the voltage is an effective method [18].
 However, when reducing the supply voltage, the circuit's ability to run at a high frequency decreases and the susceptibility to circuit noise increases.
-The circuit will have timing errors if the operating frequency is forced to be constant.
+The circuit will have timing error if the operating frequency is forced to be constant.
 In short, lowering the supply voltage may result in an incorrect circuit's logic output.
 A mixed approximate storage scheme can therefore be adopted in light of the fact that the high bits of the original image data cannot be contaminated and the low bits can be approximated.
 The normal supply voltage can be used for the important part of the pixel data, while the lower supply voltage can be applied for non-important part.
 Moreover, since SRAM write power consumption is proportional to the switch probability, reducing the a value in Eq.
 (1) is also considered an efficient way to achieve power consumption.

 From the analysis above, reducing the number of ‘1' is critical for saving DRAM power consumption, whereas decreasing the switch probability a in Eq.
 (1) is an effective approach that can also be utilized jointly with a mixed voltage approximate storage scheme for saving power consumption of SRAM.

 Co-Strategy of Selective Bit Dropping

 and

 Encoding with Supply Voltage Reduction

+A.The proposed Co-strategy

 As previously indicated, the power consumption of DRAM could be effectively reduced if most of the bits stored in the original image are bit-‘0'.
 More crucially, the probability of switching in the entire SRAM write operation is simultaneously reduced when the image data with this feature is cached from off-chip DRAM to on-chip SRAM for further computation.
 Therefore, SRAM's storage power consumption can also be effectively reduced.
 Thus, we can focus on the preprocessing of original image data and no more design overhead or large modification to the circuit system are needed.
 The encoding and complete bit dropping mentioned above are two effective methods to reduce the number of bit-'1‘ in the raw image data.
 However, the encoding method introduces additional flags, reducing the bandwidth availability of off- chip storage significantly.
 Meanwhile, complete bit dropping method leads to excessive data losses.
 In this paper, we try to optimize both methods and combine the results to obtain our approximate storage method.
 The proposed method is as follows: